If you haven’t been to New England in the Fall, you haven’t truly experienced this amazing season!

 Getting In: Boston’s Freedom Trail walking tour tickets are included with the Go Boston® Card.

 If you’re a beer lover, fall is a great time to indulge in that most popular of seasonal brews – the pumpkin beer!

-Take a tour of a local brewery like Sam Adams or Harpoon for a taste of their traditional favorites and seasonal standouts.
+Take a tour of a local brewery like Sam Adams, Harpoon, or Night Shift for a taste of their traditional favorites and seasonal standouts.
 Better yet, check out the Sam Adams OctoberFest events, running all October long!

 Rent a Bike and Take it for a Spin

 Fall in New England is equated with crisp, cool air that is perfect for many outdoor activities like biking.